-“I learned that wherever African slaves once walked, history had tried to erase their footsteps,” author Bettye Kearse told the audience at our “In Conversation” livestreamed literary event on December 8.
+“I learned that wherever African slaves once walked, history had tried to erase their footsteps,” author Bettye Kearse told the audience at our “In Conversation” livestreamed literary event focused on historical storytelling on December 8.

 She and Robert D. Bland, an assistant professor of history and Africana studies at UT, were discussing Kearse’s book The Other Madisons: The Lost History of a President’s Black Family.